openebs-archive/maya/docs/developer.md

 # Contributing Guide

 To contribute openebs/maya firstly, you have to fork the openebs/maya repository.
+But before that you need to create an issue or pick an existing issue from [open issues](https://github.com/openebs/openebs/issues)

 In any case, before you start working on your issue, sync your repository with the upstream openebs/maya master.
 Syncing ensures your repository has the latest changes.

 ### 1. Fork in the cloud